fsiconha/galapassistant/README.md

-# galapassistant
+# GalapAssistant
-GalapAssistant, the AI that knows a lot about natural selection
+### The AI that knows a lot about natural selection

 <p align="center" style="margin: 3em">
   <a href="https://github.com/fsiconha/galapassistant">